The Logos: The Meletic Testament (Chapter 5 The Exile)

 154. Now, the city demands clarity, and punishes ambiguity, as though the complexity of the soul could be reduced to a single creed or divine commandment.

-155. I resist, but I grow weary, and your letters are my refuge—they remind me that exile is not absence, but a different kind of presence, one that moves beneath the surface like a hidden current.
+155. I resist, but I grow weary, and your letters are my refuge—they remind me that exile is not absence, but a different kind of presence, one that moves beneath the surface like a concealed current.

 156. You are more present in your wandering than many are in their own homes, and your words reach us like echoes from a deeper place.